 Working on new material.

-With increasing distance, what do the shades of colors do?
+As the distance increases, what do the shades of colors do?

-What birds are cranes?
+What kind of birds are cranes?

-Cranes are migratory birds. \
+Cranes are migratory birds.\

-See what beautiful, graceful birds they are.
+Look what beautiful, graceful birds they are.

-EXERCISE MINUTE
+PHYSICAL MINUTE

 The back was cheerfully straightened,

-One and two, sit down and stand up
+One and two, sit down and stand up,

 To rest again.